simonneutert/Joda/README.md

 Start the server with `$ rackup`, then benchmark (see below) as unscientifically as possible (but easy as pie), using [HTTPie](https://httpie.io):

+_🤫 or for production sth like: `$ jruby --server -S bundle exec rackup -o 0 -E production`_

 `$ time http :9292/jsondata >/dev/null`
 sucks 25mb from your server 🧛‍♀️